Avanti Owners Association International, Inc.

 - Meetings: The Board of Directors shall meet as directed by the President.
 Special meetings, including round robin style meetings can be called by any two (2) Board members or the President.
 A simple majority vote is sufficient to pass all resolutions unless otherwise specified in the Bylaws.

-- Quorum: Six (6) Directors are required to make up a voting quorum and Directors must be present at meeting and not proxy.
-All Directors or their representatives are required to attend the annual business meeting or such meetings as directed by the President.
+- Quorum: A minimum of Five (5) Directors shall constitute a voting quorum.
+Directors must be present per custom (by telephone) and may not qualify for quorum by proxy.
+Directors or their representatives are required to attend the annual business meeting or such meetings as directed by the President.

 - Support: Each Officer or Director may appoint individuals from the membership to assist them in their duties.
 Each Officer or Director is responsible for the duties of their office.

 - Appointed Position: Each candidate for a position on the Board of Directors must accept a possible appointment to an office position if the positions are not filled upon nomination or by volunteer or contract service.